Amit261199/Lab4_mongoDB/README.md

            └── ex4_q5.py
 ```
 ### Instructions
+Clone this repository on your machine to get started.
 There are four exercises in this lab.
 The solution files are placed in `soln/` folder placed in each exercise folder.
 Write your answers in those files only.
 Data files for all exercises are placed in the `data/` folder.
 You are required to submit all the solution files in compressed form as `<id>_Lab04.zip`.
 All other instructions are conveyed to you in the exercises.